 We believe that these gifts (tongues, knowledge, healings, prophecies, miracles) were authorized and active in the early days of the Church, but their function and legitimacy ended when the reason for the gift was removed.
 This does NOT mean that God does not heal or do miracles today.
 God can and does heal according to His own reasons and purposes.
 God can do anything He wants.
 We do NOT believe that talking in tongues (glossolalia) which is practiced today is a special spirit language and find no biblical basis for it in Scripture.
 God can give the ability to bring the gospel message in a known language to one who may not have previously known that language for the purpose of evangelism.
 God does not primarily use these special gifts through individual people as He did in the apostolic age.
 These special gifts were given to the apostolic church age to legitimize their leadership authority.
 Once the completed Scripture was received, the special gifts were no longer necessary.
 Rather than providing new revelation, the Holy Spirit now does exactly what Jesus said He would do.
 He “will teach you everything, and will cause you to remember everything I said to you” (John 14:26).
 The gift of prophecy today is to be understood as the preaching of God’s completed Word; there are no new revelations of Scripture other than what is contained in the sixty six books of the Bible.

-For more information on our specific doctrine of beliefs, please see our website and locate, “What We Believe” for a more detailed look at the doctrines of faith we hold, and our church constitution.
+For more information on our specific doctrine of beliefs, please view our, “What We Believe” page for a more detailed look at the doctrines of faith we hold, and our church constitution.

 Call us at 231-689-2164, or contact us online for more information about Woodville Community Church.